muchirasamwel/SmartCampaign/README.md

-# Campaign Smart Contract Project
+# 💼 Smart Campaign Contract Project 🗳️

 This project implements a decentralized crowdfunding campaign smart contract.
 The contract allows for democratic fund management where donors can vote on spending proposals.